tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade-&-Rollback/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 Imagine you’re running `RKE2` v1.27 with `SUSE Rancher Prime` v2.9.7, and you’re aiming for v2.10.2.
 If v2.10.2 doesn’t support `RKE2` v1.27, you can’t upgrade `SUSE Rancher Prime` right away.
 Instead, you’ll need to upgrade `RKE2` first — but to a version that’s supported by both v2.9.7 and v2.10.2, such as v1.29.
 Only then can you safely move forward with the `SUSE Rancher Prime Manager` upgrade.

+Also, don’t forget to check operating system compatibility.
+The OS version running on your management and Kubernetes nodes needs to be supported by the Rancher and Kubernetes versions you’re upgrading to — this can be a hidden blocker if overlooked.

 So yes, checking compatibility might seem like a small step — but it can completely reshape your plan.
 The key is to build your upgrade path around what’s supported, not just what’s typical.

 For the full picture, make sure to consult the official [SUSE Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-10-2/) — it’s the definitive source for what works with what.